-Harborview Medical Center has an outstanding leadership opportunity in our Operating Room for an Assistant Nurse Manager (ANM, RN3) as Informatics/HA (CNA)Liaison.
+Harborview Medical Center has an outstanding leadership opportunity in our Operating Room for an Assistant Nurse Manager (ANM, RN3), Informatics.
 Harborview Medical Center is a level one trauma center and burn center for adults and pediatrics for a four state region; is a teaching and research hospital for the U.W.; and is a public/safety-net hospital for our diverse community.Responsibilities of this position include:

 Audit intraoperative records

 Work as charge nurse, as needed

 Facilitate timely starts and maximize efficiency for all cases

 Assist with perioperative staff education

 Assist with leave reports and audit employee attendance

 Prepares schedule for pre-assigned standby

 Serve as a role model to staff